Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 • Celigo reports an investment return of 383% and a net present value of $1.1 million over three years for a composite case that adopts its iPaaS, along with a drastic reduction in development times and data errors.

-• Nango insists that the cost of building integrations at home grows quietly: maintenance, scalability, debugging, documentation and support end up competing with the product roadmap and with innovation.
+• Nango insists that the cost of building in-house integrations grows quietly: maintenance, scalability, debugging, documentation and support end up competing with the product roadmap and innovation.

 • Initus summarizes the problem: the combination of custom code and legacy middleware carries a “paralyzing burden” of maintenance and risk of failure, while modern integration platforms reduce operational TCO by standardizing connectors, monitoring flows and automating tasks.

-They all come to the same point: The logic of “cheapness” ceases to be so when full TCO is incorporated.
+They all come to the same point: The 'cheapness' argument no longer holds true when the full TCO is incorporated.

 How TCO changes when you work with Weavee